Skip to Content

 When you are traveling with a sick kid, be prepared to deviate from your planned travel schedule.
 Kids need rest to get well.
 This often means, of course, missing out on that extra outing or attraction you really wanted to see at your destination.

-I remember well spending nearly an entire day in Mexico last year sitting in the hotel room so my son could get well from food poisoning.
+I remember well spending nearly an entire day in Mexico years ago sitting in the hotel room so my then toddler son could get well from food poisoning.
 We missed out on an amazing beach excursion, but that just means we’ll have to plan another trip and go back, right?
 (I’ll find any excuse to justify traveling more!)

 The good news is that kids bounce back really quickly from most minor illnesses – faster than adults.
 If you take that rest and allow their little bodies a break to heal, you will usually be out and about again before you know it.